maxpattman/LondonStock/README.md

     Distribute incoming requests across multiple server instances using a load balancer.

 *  ### Database
-    Use Connection pools
+    Use connection pools

     Backup and Restore (Auditing)

 *  ### Observability

-    Deploying an Observability and Monitoring Solution alongside the application
+    Deploying an observability and monitoring solution alongside the application

 * ### Performance Testing and Simulations
-    If Resource limited Performance test and Simulate edge case scenarios .
-How much Traffic at this resource level can it handle ?
+    If Resource limited performance test and simulate edge case scenarios .
+How much traffic at this resource level can it handle ?

-    Develop Throttling and Rate Limiting policies around this.
+    Develop throttling and rate limiting policies around this.

  # Can you Identify any bottlenecks ?

  The main bottle neck at the application level is the Mediatr.
- It is a single point of faliure and is not suitable to high traffic APIs For the High Traffic and Scalability i would look to Somthing like Apache Kafka
+ It is a single point of faliure and is not suitable to high traffic APIs For the high traffic and scalability i would look to somthing like Apache Kafka.

+ Please note that at this point no security best practices have been used

+ - Pass connection strings and passwords either as Env variables or secrets
+ - Authentication system for Brokers is needed